Log in if you have an account

 - Water temperature retention is similar to glazed wares

 - This material is porous.
 These porous wares will season with usage.
 This means the tea flavor will be significantly altered depending on how seasoned or unseasoned the vessel is.

-- Ideal for oolong, red, and Pu-erh teas.
+- Ideal for oolong, red/black, and Pu-erh teas.

 - Allows for easy viewing of tea leaf extraction.